shopware/shopware/changelog/_unreleased/2024-09-20-move-navigationpageloadedevent-to-end.md

 author_github: @niklaswolf
 ---
 # Core
-* move NavigationPageLoadedEvent so that the canonical can be changed via event-subscriber
+* Changed `NavigationPageLoader` to dispatch the `NavigationPageLoadedEvent` after setting the canonical URL, such that the canonical can be changed via an event-subscriber